An introduction to the mincut graph of a graph: Introducing the mincut graph

 Recall that the line graph, $L(G)$, of a graph $G$ has the edges of $G$ as its vertices, such that two vertices in $L(G)$ are adjacent if their corresponding edges in $G$ have a vertex in common.

-\begin{proposition} Let $C_n$ be the cycle on $n$ vertices and $L(K_n)$ the line graph of $K_n$.
-Then the mincut graph of $C_n$ is

-\end{proposition} \begin{proof} The edge connectivity of $C_n$, $\lambda(C_n)=2$, and any choice of two edges is a mincut.
-Thus the set of all mincuts, $X$, of $C_n$ is the set of all two element subsets of $E(C_n)$, where $|E(C_n)|=n$.
-But the vertex set of $L(K_n)$ is the set of all two element subsets of the $n$-element vertex set of $K_n$, the edges of $K_n$, and the proof follows. \end{proof}
+For $C_n$, the cycle on $n$ vertices, $X(C_n)\cong L(K_n)$, the line graph the complete graph on $n$ vertices.
+Given that the edge connectivity of $C_n$ is $\lambda(C_n)=2$, and any choice of two edges is a mincut, the set of all mincuts, $X$, of $C_n$ is the set of all two element subsets of $E(C_n)$, where $|E(C_n)|=n$.
+But the vertex set of $L(K_n)$ is the set of all two element subsets of the $n$-element vertex set of $K_n$, the edges of $K_n$, and the proof follows.